Many misleading Medicare myths can impact you, including how much you pay and how you enroll.

 - Long-term care

-Reality: Sorry to burst your bubble, but this is false.
-What Medicare is free?
-Well, there’s a good chance you’ll receive at least a portion of your coverage at no charge; if you worked at least 10 years, you’re probably eligible for no-cost Medicare Part A coverage.
+No, it’s not, but there’s a good chance you’ll receive at least a portion of your coverage at no charge.
+If you worked at least 10 years, you’re probably eligible for no-cost Medicare Part A coverage.

-Reality: This may be true, but mainly if you retire after you’ve turned 65 — the age you become eligible for Medicare.
-And unless you had other creditable coverage until then, delaying your enrollment can bring some stiff penalties.
+Maybe, but this depends on whether you retire after you’ve turned 65 — the age you become eligible for Medicare.
+And unless you had other creditable coverage until then, delaying your Medicare enrollment can bring some stiff penalties.

-Reality: False.
-Many Medicare enrollees think a good Medigap plan will provide the same benefits as Medicare Advantage, but Medigap plans are designed to work alongside Medicare Parts A and B. Medigap plans typically cover costs over and above what Parts A and B cover — they don’t replace them.
+No. Many Medicare enrollees think a good Medicare Supplement (Medigap) plan will provide the same benefits as Medicare Advantage, but Medicare Supplement plan plans are designed to work alongside traditional Medicare.
+Medigap plans typically cover costs over and above what Parts A and B cover — they don’t replace them.

 Medicare Advantage, on the other hand, is a popular choice because it often combines your Parts A and B and usually includes a prescription drug plan, while Medigap plans do not.

-Reality: False.
-Medicare and Medicaid are two separate programs.
+No, Medicare and Medicaid are two separate programs.
 Medicare is government-sponsored health insurance that’s available to all Americans aged 65 and older.
-Medicaid is a state and federal program that assists low-income individuals and families.
+Medicaid is a state and federal program that assists individuals and families with low and limited incomes.
 The two do work together when a patient has been deemed dual-eligible.